-- Essential Question: What does it mean to be in harmony with nature? - A memoir is enhanced through vivid details that describe important events in one's life. - The structure of an expository essay is essential in helping to inform readers of the writing piece's purpose and content. - Poets often use nature as inspiration for their writing. - A poem's form can enhance the writer's purpose. - Persuasive Media, in a variety of modes, can be utilized to target a specific audience and support a particular cause.
+- Essential Question: How does a memoir become enhanced through vivid details that describe important events in one's life. - A reader can often grasp an author's 'Big Picture' by examining a literary microcosm.
+The author's language adds deeper meaning and eloquence to his/her writing. - The structure of an expository essay is essential in helping to inform readers of the writing piece's purpose and content. - Poets often use nature as inspiration for their writing.